-DRFT 2163 Landscape Design - (F, S.) This course is the study of landscape design, including principles of design, the design process, drafting, graphic standards, and the creation of construction documents.
-Topics include designs for planting areas, paved areas, paths, lawns, water features, maintenance and energy conservation.
+DRFT 2163 Landscape Design - (On Demand) This course is the study of landscape design, including principles of design, the design process, drafting, graphic standards, and the creation of construction documents.
+Topics include designs for planting areas, paved areas, paths, lawns, water features, maintenance, and energy conservation.
 Project emphasis is placed on the design principles and standards for residential and small commercial sites.
-Prerequisites: DRFT 1234, DRFT 2114.
+Prerequisite: DRFT 1234, DRFT 2114.

-DRFT 2233 3D Building Modeling & Documentation - (F, S).
+DRFT 2233 3D Building Modeling & Documentation - (F).
 This course covers the basics of Revit Architecture, from schematic design through construction documentation.
 Students are introduced to the concepts of Building Information Modeling (BIM) and the tools for parametric building design and documentation.
 This course covers the building of a 3D model with walls, windows, doors, floors, roofs, stairs, reflected ceilings, furniture plans, and the creation of views and annotation for a set of construction documents.
-Outside lab time will be required.
-Prerequisites: DRFT 1234 and DRFT 2114.
-DRFT 2253 Architectural Design - (F, S).
+Prerequisite: DRFT 1234, DRFT 2114.

+DRFT 2253 Architectural Design - (S).
 This course provides an overview of American architectural design from Native American and immigrant roots to present day including the factors that have influenced this design.
 Construction techniques and the characteristic design elements of architectural styles will be introduced.
 Emphasis will be on how geography, climate, availability of materials, financial and political trends, and innovations in technology have affected construction over time.
-Prerequisites: None.